 Even if for the moment we believe all this fateful 'nonsense,' it's mighty fuzzy logic, impossible to confirm by any one set of truths, hence impossible to deny--and thus like all fiction that explores this realm, dangerous.
 The best way to approach it is as a true skeptic, which means you don't scoff at either side, because unlike the pragmatist, you know your own eyes and ears are easily fooled, and unlike the believer, you're not a chump.
 Thus, a Satanist who believes in an actual physical devil is as dogmatic and rigid as the rationalist who denies the devil's existence, even as a metaphysical concept.
 Both are doomed by the rigidity of their thinking.
-When corporeal reality tries to limit itself to expression with their narrow parameters, there's always nightmare overflow.
+When corporeal reality tries to limit itself to expression within such dogmatically narrow parameters, there's always nightmare overflow.
 Satan never singles out the open-minded for his mischief.
 It's always the sure and pious ones who draw him, their unsullied souls sticking out like bleached whites in a soiled soul sea, and the ones who are so sure he's a living being succeed in--as far as their own direct experience is concerned--making him one